-The City of Tacoma is an active member of the Tacoma/Lakewood/Pierce County Continuum of Care and participates in planning activities at both the Executive committee and subcommittee level.
-The City currently participates in the recruitment subcommittee and governance charter subcommittee.
-City staff also attend the Rapid Re-housing and Coordinated Entry Collaborative to discuss strategies in implementing the programs, address challenges associated with that intervention, share information about resources, and align policies/practices across service providers and funders.
+The City of Tacoma is an active member of the Tacoma/Lakewood/Pierce County Continuum of Care and participates in planning activities at both the oversight committee and subcommittee level.
+There is no longer a HEARTH Act Implementation Subcommittee, but there are other opportunities for the City to coordinate efforts to address the needs of homeless persons.

+For example, the Rapid Re-housing Collaborative meets monthly to discuss strategies in implementing rapid re-housing, address challenges associated with that intervention, share information about resources, and align policies/practices across service providers and funders.
+Contracting staff from the City participates in those meetings.
+In addition, the City has a Homeless Services Manager that regularly meets with Pierce County staff and hears about pending changes in the homeless service system.
+Information is brought back to the City that management can use in decision making.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS utilize a separate review panel comprised of members of the Human Services Commission and the Continuum of Care, as well as at least one formerly homeless individual.